christhesoul/christhesoul.github.io/index.md

 You can't make good decisions until you choose from a smorgasbord of solutions.
 And to assemble such a thing, you need to dive deep into understanding problems.

-# A problem is a difference between things as desired and things as perceived
+# A problem is a difference between things as desired and things as perceived.

 (That's from _Are Your Lights On?_ by Donald C. Gause and Gerald M. Weinberg.)

 You might think users _perceive_ your app to be slow.
 And they _desire_ much faster response times from the server.

 But what if your users perceive your app not to be slow, but _completely unresponsive_?
 All of a sudden, your problem is not about speed or performance – but simply about feedback and expectations.
+It's no longer an engineering job, but a user interface one.

+If you can't write three possible solutions to any problem down, you probably haven't thought about the problem long enough.
+Really creative solutions come from _really_ interrogating the problem.

-(To paraphrase the wonderful Rory Sutherland: everybody seems intent on building billion dollar high-speed trains, but who'd complain about a slower one serving free champage?)
+(To paraphrase the wonderful Rory Sutherland: everybody seems intent on building billion dollar high-speed trains, but who'd complain about a slower one serving free champagne?)

 Relentlessly ask yourself _what is actually the problem_ and _whose problem is it_?

+# Stop treating your ideas so preciously.
+Make them real.
+Get in the dirt and work.

+(Love him or hate him, Gary Vaynerchuk speaks plenty of truth.)

+Understand the problem, decide on a solution, and then execute.

+Executing is hard because you often begin with a vision of the _end_.
+What you really need a clear vision of the _start_!
+The ability to decide on what to do first is a skill you have to develop.

+Predict too much too soon, and you just won't move.
+You'll paralyse yourself and your team.

+So get moving.
+Write a test.
+Share a document.
+Sketch an interface.
+Copy and paste some code.

+_Make_ a start.

+# No one in the brief history of computing has ever written a piece of perfect software.
+It's unlikely that you'll be the first.

+(That one's from Andy Hunt, author of _The Pragmatic Programmer_.)

+The pursuit of perfection is crippling.
+I know.
+It is something I have wrestled with my entire career.

+In _The Score Takes Care of Itself_ Bill Walsh talks about awarding himself zero points for victory.
+He expected to win.
+He expected perfection.
+When he achieved it, he didn't celebrate because that was simply his baseline.
+And when he lost, he took points away.
+Eventually the maths catch up with you.

+I nearly cried reading that section of the book.
+For the first time somebody had articulated how I had been scoring my own work.

+Look after yourself.
+Accept you will fail.
+Celebrate your victories.

+# Dancing joyfully with the machine, just for the pleasure of the movements, is the love of my work.
+Utility is a distant second.

+(That's DHH.
+Creator of Ruby on Rails.)

+Writing software, building products, and growing businesses isn't easy.
+And there will be bad days.
+But the good days should outweigh the bad ones significantly.

+There is serious pleasure and satisfaction in building functional things that others can use.

+But a world full of function and no joy is not one I choose to live in.

+Nothing motivates me like finding joy in the thing I am doing.
+And when I'm motivated, I know I'll find a way to make the change easy.

+And then make the easy change.